raouday79/placement-prediction/README.md

 For the data privacy the identity of student is not included in dataset.

 It provide the major parameter to have for getting placed during the campus drive.

+Classification model is implemented using this dataset to predict whether student will placed or not.
+Classification technique used are :
+1. Decision Tree
+2. Random Forest
+3. SVM